Which Of These Statements Is False

 • Can the claim be verified through independent sources?
 Cross-reference the information with multiple reputable sources.

-• Do fact-checking websites corroborate the claim?
-Utilize fact-checking resources to assess the accuracy of the statement.
+• Do fact-checking websites corroborate the claim? apply fact-checking resources to assess the accuracy of the statement.

 7. Draw a Conclusion: